-The maximum School Fees authorized by Education Code Section 17620 are currently \$4.08 per square foot for residential construction/reconstruction and \$0.66 per square foot for commercial/industrial construction for unified school districts.
-The State Allocation Board ("SAB") reviews and may adjust the maximum authorized School Fees every January in even-numbered years.
+The State Allocation Board ("SAB") reviews and may adjust the maximum authorized School Fees every other year in even-numbered years, most recently being on February 23, 2022.
+The maximum School Fees authorized by Education Code Section 17620 are currently \$4.79 per square foot for residential construction/reconstruction and \$0.78 per square foot for commercial/industrial construction for unified school districts.

 The School District provides education for grades transitional kindergarten (TK) through 8.
 Pursuant to Education Code Section 17623(a), the School District, as a nonunified school district sharing common jurisdiction with other nonunified school district(s), entered into a school facilities fee allocation agreement with the Grossmont Union High School District.
 The agreement specifies the percentage of the maximum School Fees that may be levied and collected by each school district.
-According to the agreement, sixty two percent (62%) of the maximum School Fees may be charged and collected by the School District, or \$2.53 and \$0.41 for residential and commercial/industrial development, respectively ("Applicable School Fees").
+According to the agreement, sixty two percent (62%) of the maximum School Fees may be charged and collected by the School District, or \$2.97 and \$0.44 for residential and commercial/industrial development, respectively ("Applicable School Fees").
 Based on the findings presented in this Study, the School District is justified in collecting its portion of the maximum residential and commercial/industrial School Fees.
 The findings are summarized as follows: